 - Essential oils for honey bee mite control works best with screened bottom boards.
 This may not be a preferred option for beekeepers who want their beehives to have solid bottom boards.

 - The use of essential oils for honey bee mite control requires a period of time to lapse before beekeepers can safely harvest honey for human consumption.

 - Essential oils are not cheap to purchase in the market.
 They are difficult to obtain form plants and thus dig deep into beekeepers’ pockets.

 Essential oil therapy to control mites in beehives and apiaries can work in two ways.
-First is direct contact with mites, and the second is through bees’ blood.
-Delivery of essential oils for honey bee mite control through bee blood requires the bees to feed on some of the essential oil.
-Mites sucking on the blood of such a bee show effects in a day or two.
+First is direct contact with mites, and the second is through the bees’ hemolymph.
+Delivery of essential oils for honey bee mite control through bee hemolymph requires the bees to feed on some of the essential oil.
+Mites sucking on the hemolymph of such a bee show effects in a day or two.